Sebastian Bruch

 Senior Research Scientist

-Bruch is the author of "Foundations of Vector Retrieval" and co-author of "Efficient and Effective Tree-based and Neural Learning to Rank."
-His published works have appeared in leading information systems journals, including ACM Transactions on Information Systems, IEEE Transactions on Knowledge and Data Engineering, and Foundations and Trends in Information Retrieval.
-He has contributed to the proceedings of and served on the program committees of premier conferences including SIGIR, WSDM, SIGKDD, NeurIPS, ICLR, and the Web Conference.
+Sebastian is the author of “Foundations of Vector Retrieval” and the co-author of “Efficient and Effective Tree-based and Neural Learning to Rank.”
+His published works have appeared in leading journals including ACM TOIS, IEEE TKDE, and FnT in Information Retrieval (IR).
+He has also contributed to the proceedings of and served on the program committees or as reviewer for conferences including NeurIPS, ICLR, SIGIR, WSDM, SIGKDD, and the Web Conference.